hongyu-h/hongyu-h.github.io/pages/service.md

 * ASPLOS 2022: [Turbocharging Serverless Research with vHive](https://ease-lab.github.io/vhive-asplos22/)

 ## CS Book Club
-At Princeton, I organize a book club sponsored by the CS department.
+At Princeton, I organize a book club in the CS department.
 See [this page](/bookclub) for more details.